MuhammadRidwan01/bus-booking-app/docs/FRONTEND_DEPLOYMENT.md

 ### WhatsApp Not Sending

 **Check:**
-- WABLAS secrets are set in Supabase
+- FONNTE secrets are set in Supabase
 - Edge Function has access to secrets
 - Phone number format is correct

 **Solution:**
 1. Check Edge Function logs in Supabase
-2. Test Wablas API directly
+2. Test Fonnte API directly
 3. Verify secrets are correct

 ## Post-Deployment Checklist